Radio in Prison Camps

 In an article written for "Radio Week," by H W D Longdon and in a radio talk by two Natal men, ex PoW's, they described how radio and their camp "newspaper" brought them the news.

-The sole source of regular information was the enemy press, which everyone knew was completely unreliable.
+Their sole source of regular information was the enemy press, which everyone knew was completely unreliable.

 Occasionally a guard could be bribed to supply some much-needed item, any reason but the true one being given to account for the request.

-One vital part came in hidden in a small tin dropped into a huge cauldron of soup.
+One vital part came in hidden in a small tin can, dropped into a huge cauldron of soup.

 Both in the construction and in the use of the sets, of course, the strictest secrecy was essential.